Alby, Botkyrka

 Alby is a suburb in Botkyrka Municipality within Stockholm.
 Alby has one of the 100 stations of the Stockholm metro system.

-Alby, a municipal area in Botkyrka, with a population of approximately 10,000, most of which live in the 3,000 apartments owned by the construction company Botkyrkabyggen.
+Alby, a municipal area in Botkyrka, had a population of approximately 11,400 in 2011.

 Alby Centre

 Alby centre was renovated during the 1990s, creating a new square and more premises for entrepreneurs.

-During the year 2000, Alby centre has been repainted inside and Alby's only heated garage has received a substantial facelift.
+During the year 2000, Alby Centre was repainted inside, and Alby's only heated garage received a substantial facelift.
 Additionally, two new shops were opened, and the health care centre increased its activity.
 The convenience store (Vi) makes large investments, and the whole of Alby exudes a new belief in the future.